mozilla/firefox-translations-training/README.md

 You can find more details about the pipeline steps in the [documentation](docs/pipeline-steps.md).

+Marian training metrics are parsed from logs and published using a custom package documented [here](docs/publication.md).

 ## Orchestrators

 An orchestrator is responsible for workflow management and parallelization.